 After you’ve applied

 When your application has been received it will be individually assessed, taking into account your academic ability and potential, as well as your interest in the subject.

 You should have achieved or be expected to achieve the typical offer requirements for the course.
 Meeting this standard, however, does not guarantee an offer.
 Many of our courses receive numerous applications for each available place and as such we cannot offer places to all those who attain the minimum entry requirements.

 If you are offered a place, you will receive a communication setting out any conditions attached to the offer.
-Your offer will also be available to view on UCAS Track.
-For entry in 2021, all offer conditions, both academic and non-academic, must be met by 31 August 2021.
+Your offer will also be available to view on your UCAS application.
+For entry in 2023, all offer conditions, both academic and non-academic, must be met by 6 September 2023.
 Conditions met after this deadline will only be considered if places are available.

 Once you have received a decision from your universities, you will have until June (and in some cases July) to select your first choice of university (firm choice) and your second choice of university (insurance choice).

 When it comes to deciding between your offers you should think about where you want to be for the next 3, 4 or 5 years, the content of the courses you have applied to, as well as the student experience and employability prospects of your universities.
 It is tempting to put your highest offer as your firm choice and a lower offer as your insurance.
 However, we would always advise selecting the course or university you really want as your firm choice.